 (Editor’s Note: The Roosevelt County Sheriff’s Office distributes an inmate roster each week with charges and communities of residence to The Herald-News and The Searchlight to help keep the public informed and to illustrate that the jail has been dealing with overcrowding issues in the 17-bed facility.)

-As of Monday, April 6, 11 inmates were housed in the Roosevelt County Jail.
-Fort Benton Detention Center was holding one male to alleviate overcrowding.
+As of Monday, June 25, 15 inmates were housed in the Roosevelt County Jail.
+Fort Benton Detention Center was holding one male and the Valley County Detention Center Was Holding one female to alleviate overcrowding.

-•Joseph Laturell, 52, Bainville, partner/family member assault, sexual intercourse without consent and aggravated kidnapping;
+•Joseph Laturell, 52, Bainville, partner or family member assault, sexual intercourse without consent and aggravated kidnapping;

 •Timothy Oglesby, 31, Wolf Point, sexual intercourse without consent and incest, awaiting sentencing;

-• Carroll Wells, 34, Fairview, felony theft and burglary;
+• Carroll Wells, 34, Fairview, theft and Burglary;

 - Written by John Plestina